manang/internet-drafts/draft-irtf-icnrg-mapme.md

 the use of caching.

 MAP-Me defines a name-based mechanism operating in the forwarding plane and completely removing any anchoring, while aiming at latency minimization.
-It has the following characteristics:
+Its performance and guarantees of correctness, stability and bounded stretch are analyzed in {{MAPME}}.

+# MAP-Me overview

+## Anchor-less mobility management

+Many efforts have been made to define mobility-management models for IP networks in the last two decades, resulting in a variety of complex, often not implemented, proposals.
+A good survey of these approaches is {{RFC6301}}.
+Likewise, within the ICN family, different approaches to mobility management have been presented {{SURVEY13}}.
+Specifically for the CCN/NDN solutions, several surveys of mobility-management approaches can be found {{SURVEY16a}},
+{{SURVEY16b}}.

+We follow here the classification presented in {{MAPME}} which highlights their reliance on indirection/rendez-vous points.
+In particular, a new class of anchor-less approaches is introduced, in which the present proposal fits.
+Such solutions are less common and have been introduced in ICN to remove the need for anchor points in the data plane, but also in the control plane in the form of resolution or mapping services.
+These solutions completely remove the use of locators and extend the ICN forwarding mechanisms with mobility support.

+## Design principles

-- MAP-Me addresses micro (e.g. intra Autonomous Systems) producer mobility.
+- __Micro-Mobility__ : MAP-Me addresses micro (e.g. intra Autonomous Systems)
+  producer mobility.
 Addressing macro-mobility is a non-goal of the proposal.
 We are focusing here on complementary mechanisms able to provide a fast and lightweight handover, preserving the performance of flows in progress.

+- __Access-agnostic__ : MAP-Me handles mobility at Layer 3 and is designed to be access-agnostic, to cope with highly heterogeneous wireless access and multi-homed/mobile users.

+- __Decentralized and localized__ : MAP-Me is designed to be fully
+  _decentralized_, to enhance robustness w.r.t. centralized mobility management proposals subject to single point-of-passage problem.
+MAP-Me updates are _localized_ and affect the minimum number of routers at the edge of the network to restore connectivity.
+This effectively realizes traffic off-load close to the end-users.

-- MAP-Me does not rely on global routing updates, which would be too slow and too costly, but rather works at a faster timescale propagating forwarding updates and leveraging real-time notifications left as breadcrumbs by the producer to enable live tracking of its position.
-For simplicity, we use the word 'producer' in place of the more correct expression producer name prefixes.
-The objective being the support of high-speed mobility and real-time group applications
+- __Fast and lightweight__ : MAP-Me _does not rely on routing updates_, which
+  would be too slow and too costly, but rather works at a faster timescale propagating forwarding updates on a single path and leveraging real-time notifications left as breadcrumbs by the producer to enable live tracking of its content prefixes.
+This enables the support of high-speed mobility and real-time group applications.
+In addition, MAP-Me mobility updates are issued at prefix granularity, rather than content or chunk/packet granularity, to minimize signaling overhead and temporary state kept by in-network nodes, and scale to large and dynamic mobile networks.

-- MAP-Me leverages core CCN/NDN features like stateful forwarding, dynamic and distributed Interest load balancing to update the forwarding state at routers, and relaying former and current producer locations.

-- MAP-Me is designed to be access-agnostic, to cope with highly heterogeneous wireless access and multi-homed/mobile users.

-- Finally, low overhead in terms of signaling, additional state at routers, and computational complexity are also targeted in the design to provide a solution able to scale to large and dynamic mobile networks.

-MAP-Me performance has been thoroughly analyzed and provides guarantees of correctness, stability and bounded stretch {{MAPME}}.

-# State-of-the-art and benefits of anchorless mobility solutions

-Many efforts have been made to define mobility-management models for IP networks in the last two decades, resulting in a variety of complex, often not implemented, proposals.
-A good survey of these approaches is
-{{RFC6301}}.
-Likewise, within the ICN family, different approaches to mobility management have been presented {{tyson2013survey}}.

-When facing high-frequency mobility, those so-called Resolution-Based (RB) approaches present a similar trade-off: for every packet the consumer has to resolve the producer's location or use stale information and run the risk to reach an old position, incurring in timeout, or Nack, etc.

-Specifically for the CCN/NDN solutions, several surveys of mobility-management approaches can be found {{NDN-survey}}, {{feng2016mobility}}.
-In
-{{NDN-survey}} for instance, the authors distinguish three categories of solutions -- routing, mapping, and tracing-based -- depending on the type of indirection point (also called Rendez-Vous, RV).
-We build on such classification and extend it to distinguish a fifth class of approaches not relying upon the existence of any anchor point as the RV (Anchor-less approaches):

-* ''Routing-based (RT)'' solutions rely on intra-domain routing, and require updating all routing in the AS after a mobile's movement.
-Scalability of these solutions is widely recognized as a concern which explains why they are usually ruled out, in particular for CCN/NDN where the name space is even larger than IP.

-* ''Resolution-based (RB)'' solutions rely on dedicated RV nodes (similar to DNS) which map content names into routable location identifiers.
-To maintain this mapping updated, the producer signals every movement to the RV node.
-Once the resolution is performed, packets can be correctly routed from the consumer along the shortest path, with unitary path stretch (defined as the ratio between the realized path length over the shortest path one).
-Requiring explicit resolution, together with a strict separation of names and locators, RB solutions involve a scalable CCN/NDN routing infrastructure able to leverage forwarding hints; however, scalability is achieved at the cost of a large hand-off delay as evaluated e.g. in due to RV update and name resolution.
-To summarize, RB solutions show good scalability properties and low stretch in terms of consumer to producer routing path, but result to be unsuitable for frequent mobility and for reactive rerouting of latency-sensitive traffic, which are key objective of MAP-Me.

-* Anchor-based (AB) proposals are inspired by Mobile IP, and maintain a mapping at network-layer by using a stable home address advertised by a RV node, or anchor.
-This acts as a relay, forwarding through tunneling both interests to the producer, and data packets coming back.
-Advantages of this approach are that the consumer does not need to be aware of producer mobility and that it has low signaling overhead because only the anchor has to be updated.
-It however inherits the drawbacks of Mobile IP -- e.g. triangular routing and single point of failure -- and others more specific to the CCN/NDN context: potential degradation of caching efficiency, bad integrity verification due to the renaming of content during movement.
-It also hinders multipath capabilities and limits the robustness to failure and congestion initially offered by the architecture.
-In contrast, MAP-Me maintains names intact and avoid single point-of-passage of the traffic.

-* Tracing-based (TB) solutions allow the mobile node to create a hop-by-hop forwarding reverse path from its RV back to itself by propagating and keeping alive traces stored by all involved routers.
-Forwarding to the new location is enabled without tunneling.
-Like AB though, this approach assumes that the data is published under a stable RV prefix.

-* Anchor-less (AL) approaches allow the mobile nodes to advertise their mobility to the network without requiring any specific node to act as a RV.
-They are less common and introduced in CCN/NDN to enhance the reactivity with respect to AB solutions by leveraging {{zhang2014kite}} CCN/NDN name-based routing.
-The PoA starts buffering incoming Interests for the mobile producer until a forwarding update is completed and a new route is built to reach the current location of the producer.
-Enhancement of such solutions considers handover prediction.
-  Besides the potentially improved delay performance w.r.t. other categories of approaches, some drawbacks can be recognized: buffering of Interests may lead to timeouts for latency-sensitive applications and handover prediction is hard to perform in many cases.
-In contrast MAP-Me reacts after the handoff, without requiring handover prediction, and avoids Interests buffering but introduces network notification and discovery mechanism to reduce the handoff latency.

-# Design principles

-MAP-Me is an anchor-less, name-based, layer-2 agnostic approach operating at forwarding plane designed according to the following design principles:

-- Transparent: MAP-Me does not involve any name nor modifications to basic request/reply operations to be compatible with standard CCN/NDN design and to avoid issues caused by name modifications like triangular routing, caching degradation, or security vulnerabilities.
+- __Transparent__ : MAP-Me does not involve any name nor modifications to basic request/reply operations to be compatible with standard CCN/NDN design and to avoid issues caused by name modifications like triangular routing, caching degradation, or security vulnerabilities.
+It does not require consumers or producer to be aware of the mobility of the remote endpoint, nor producers to perform handover prediction.

-- Distributed: MAP-Me is designed to be fully distributed, to enhance robustness w.r.t. centralized mobility management proposals subject to single point-of-passage problem.

-- Localised: MAP-Me updates affect the minimum number of routers at the edge of the network to restore connectivity.
-The goal is to realize effective traffic off-load close to the end-users.

-- Lightweight: MAP-Me mobility updates are issued at prefix granularity, rather than content or chunk/packet granularity, to minimize signaling overhead and temporary state kept by in-network nodes;

-- Reactive: MAP-Me works at forwarding layer to enable updates in FIBs at network latency, i.e. round-trip time scale.
-Specific mechanisms are defined, referred to as  network notifications and discovery, to maximise reactivity in mobility management in case of real-time producer tracking and of latency-sensitive communications;
+- __Reactive__: MAP-Me works at forwarding layer to enable updates in FIBs at network latency, i.e. round-trip time scale.
+It shares the use of data plane mechanisms for ensuring connectivity with {{DATAPLANE}} which was originally proposed for link failures.
+Specific mechanisms are defined, referred to as network notifications and discovery, to maximise reactivity in mobility management in case of real-time producer tracking and of latency-sensitive communications.
+For the same purpose, it avoids interest buffering at intermediate routers.

-- Robust to network conditions (e.g. routing failure, wireless or congestion losses, and delays), by leveraging hop-by-hop retransmissions of mobility updates.
+- __Robust__ : to network conditions (e.g. routing failure, wireless or
+  congestion losses, and delays), by leveraging hop-by-hop retransmissions of mobility updates.

-# MAP-Me description
+## MAP-Me protocols

 As a data plane protocol, MAP-Me handles producer mobility events by means of dynamic FIB updates with the objective of minimizing unreachability of the